Tanmayk03/RealEstate_CRM_Portal/README.md

 - **client/**: React + Vite frontend (TailwindCSS + Bootstrap UI)
 - **backend/**: Node.js + Express API with MongoDB (Mongoose) and JWT authentication

-> Note: This is an actively developed project.
-Screenshots and feature list can be updated as the UI evolves.

 ---

 ## ✨ Key Features